danielcebrian/share-annotator/README.md

 share-annotator.js is a plugin for Annotator.
 This project has two objectives.
 On the one hand, to share with social networks (Google, Facebook, Twitter, email...).
 On the other hand, the annotations API to create a URL that open automatically the annotation, no matter if the annotation is not in the database.

 The share plugin allow you to share text annotations and video annotations with Open Video Annotator.
-The code is written in javascript/jquery, but you can traslate to coffee using [js2coffee](http://js2coffee.org/), the language used in Annotator.
+The code is written in javascript/jquery, but you can translate to coffee using [js2coffee](http://js2coffee.org/), the language used in Annotator.

 This plugin will be used in [Open Video Annotation tool](http://www.openvideoannotation.org/).
 A project supported by [Center for Hellenic Studies](http://chs.harvard.edu/), at [Harvard University](http://www.harvard.edu/) and the [Becas Talentia](http://www.juntadeandalucia.es/economiainnovacionyciencia/talentia/) program from the Junta de Andalucia, Spain.